Hakubun Shimomura

-Hakubun Shimomura (下村 博文, Shimomura Hakubun) is a Japanese political activist of the Liberal Democratic Party (LDP), a former member of the House of Representatives in the Diet (national legislature).
+Hakubun Shimomura (下村 博文, Shimomura Hakubun) is a Japanese political activist of the Liberal Democratic Party (LDP), a member of the House of Representatives in for Tokyo 11th district the Diet (national legislature).

 Shimomura is affiliated with the openly revisionist organization Nippon Kaigi.
 As Minister of Education, he oversaw the approval of textbooks that have been described as minimizing Japan's role in the Second Sino-Japanese War and World War II, to avoid a "masochistic view of history".
 He has advocated for Prime Minister Shinzo Abe to deny the Nanjing Massacre and the existence of the comfort women system.

 Shimomura held a seat in the Diet for nearly three decades, winning nine consecutive terms until losing in the 2024 Japanese general election.
+But he regained his seat in 2026 Japanese general election.

 Early life and education

 A native of Takasaki, Gunma Prefecture, Shimomura was born on 23 May 1954.
 He lost his father at the age of nine and endured severe financial hardship in order to complete his education, but obtained scholarships to complete high school and university.
 He operated a cram school while enrolled as a student at Waseda University.